jagielski/PEulerCode/README.txt

 Recently solved:
-p407.py - got this working, although it took a long time to run. people on the boards were using C/C++ and getting much faster times p516.py - got this working - removed 2,3,5 from the hamming primes list, as that resulted in doublecounting many values
+p407.py - got this working, although it took a long time to run. people on the boards were using C/C++ and getting much faster times p516.py - got this working - removed 2,3,5 from the hamming primes list, as that resulted in doublecounting many values p051.py - simple bruteforce using a presieved set of primes